daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 This means only a bayesian estimator with horizon T can detect $\Theta$??

+conclusion from A: for each prior distribution of Theta there is a constant theta that creates a prediction error of 0 but the same distribution of X_t

 #### Can a Transformer learn a random transforer as the OBE does

 No, the AM represented by a random transformer has an event horizon of infinity.(<- TODO proof. youse math snippes from previous section>) Transformers only have a a

 #### A sparce Mixture of Transformers has an infinite horizon

+Suppose bernoulli distributed $\theta$ describing am with horizon of one. then $\theta$ together with am would create series with infinite horizon

 ## Conclusion